madmappersoftware/Ponk/README.md

 - Synchronization
   - If the receiver notify sender that it has used the last received frame, the sender could adjust to the receiver framerate... (since the sender doesn't know how long it will take to the laser to travel the path, but receiver might know)
 - New Data Formats:
-  - XY_U16_SingleRGB: if you send a path of 2000 points with the same color, we could reduce bandwidth a lot by removing color
+  - XY_U16_SingleRGB: if you send a path of 2000 points with the same color, we could reduce bandwidth a lot by removing color for each point
   - XYRGBU1U2U3: would be useful to control additional diodes (ie yellow, deep blue...)
   - XYZRGB: providing the Z would let the user handle the 3D->2D projection with a controllable camera in the receiver
-- Laser Rasterization Settings:

 ## Packet Format:
 - Header: